Claim: Chicken jerky treats from China are causing illness in pets.

 Example:[Collected on the Internet, November 2011]

 WARNING!!!!!
 It was on Fox news earlier that 70 dogs have died as a result of eating chicken jerky treats made from chicken that has come from China.
 Kingdom Pets brand from Costco is one of them.
 Also certain Blue Buffalo brand pet foods have a recall for the same thing.
 Please re post and make sure all your dog friends are aware.

-Origins: In response to reports of illnesses in pets associated with the consumption of jerky pet treats, over the past several years the U.S. Food and Drug Administration (FDA) has issued several advisories to consumers: one in September 2007, one in December 2008, one in November 2011, and another in September 2012.
-For example, an FDA advisory released on 14 September 2012 stated that:
+Origins: In response to reports of illnesses in pets associated with the consumption of jerky pet treats (primarily manufactured in China), over the past several years the U.S. Food and Drug Administration (FDA) has issued several advisories to consumers: one in September 2007, one in December 2008, one in November 2011, one in September 2012, and another in May 2014.

 Since 2007, the FDA has become aware of increasing numbers of illnesses in pets associated with the consumption of jerky pet treats.
 The majority of complaints involve chicken jerky (treats, tenders, and strips), but others include duck, sweet potato, and treats where chicken or duck jerky is wrapped around dried fruits, sweet potatoes, or yams.

 The FDA has received approximately 2,200 reports of pet illnesses which may be related to consumption of the jerky treats.
 The majority of the complaints involve dogs, but cats also have been affected.
 Over the past 18 months the reports have contained information on 360 canine deaths and one feline death.
 There does not appear to be a geographic pattern to the case reports.
 Cases have been reported from all 50 states and 6 Canadian provinces in the past 18 months.